 If things have cooled down in the bedroom or if you want to set the mood for a romantic evening, use this libido sparking blend: You will need:

-- In equal parts jasmine, rose, sandalwood (optional) ylang ylang EOs
+- In equal parts jasmine, rose, sandalwood (optional) ylang ylang essential oils

-Mix the EO’s and store in a dark glass bottle.
+Mix the essential oils and store in a dark glass bottle.
 To use, add a few drops of the blend to the diffuser in your bedroom.

 4. “Happy you” foot massage blend